 For more detailed SEO information, please consult our Wix and Shopify SEO guides.

-Oh, and you will certainly want to track if your SEO efforts bear fruits.
-Both Shopify and Wix have basic analytics tools to track your visitors and sales included (Shopify Analytics and Wix Analytics).
+Oh, and you will certainly want to track if your SEO efforts bear fruit.
+Both Shopify and Wix have basic analytics tools to monitor your visitors and sales included (Shopify Analytics and Wix Analytics).
 To get even more insights, you can also set up Google Analytics easily.

 Winner: Both are fairly good, but Shopify takes the lead because of its better international SEO capabilities.